rileygelwicks/eastwestaudio/doc/index.rst

 with "and", "or", and "not" operators.
 Also, rules can be made active only for certain date ranges, so you can add configuration in January that will only become effective in February.
-If the rule system isn't flexible enough and you have special needs, you can also configure the rule system in Python and implement your own rule system.
+If the rule system isn't flexible enough and you have special needs, it is also feasible to plug in your own, implemented in Python.

-Any individual piece of promotional audio may be associated with various different content mp3s, and therefore need to be combined with mp3s of different bitrates, sample rates, and mode.
-Therefore, master files for each piece of extra audio are placed in a directory managed by ewa; when it needs to use one of those files, it transcodes it as necessary, leaving the transcoded file in a managed directory for future runs.
+Ewa also manages transcoding the extra audio to match the content files with which it may be spliced.
+Master files for each piece of extra audio are placed in a directory managed by ewa, and ewa transcodes them as needed, leaving the transcoded files in a managed directory for future runs.
 The masters may be in mp3, wav, or aiff format.

 .. _mini-language: ewaconf_